The maximum efficiency of nano heat engines depends on more than temperature

 In this section, we will be applying the conditions for state transitions for nanoscale systems, as detailed in Section \ref{sub:nano}.
 The reader will see that due to these extra constraints from the generalized free energies, the fundamental limitations on efficiency will differ greatly from those observed in Section \ref{section:standardthermo}.

 Firstly, in Section \ref{subsec:impossible}, we show that the extraction of a positive amount of perfect work is \emph{impossible} using the setup.
 In Section \ref{subsec:highcertainty}, we show that this can be resolved by considering near perfect work instead.
-Then we find that \begin{itemize} \item [(1)] The maximum achievable efficiency is still the Carnot efficiency.
-This is proven in Section \ref{upper bound carnot eff}. \item [(2)] However, the Carnot efficiency \emph{cannot} be achieved for all cold bath Hamiltonians. \textbf{This is our main result, which is stated in Theorem \ref{th:EfficiencyRandomEnergyGaps}, found in Section \ref{subsub:main}.} The results in Section \ref{subsect:LBeff} and \ref{subsect:solvinginfimum} are more technical proofs, that pave the way for deriving this main result. \item [(3)] The Carnot efficiency is only achieved when the final state of the cold bath is thermal (according to a different temperature $T_f$).
-This is proven in Section \ref{upper bound carnot eff}. \item [(4)] The Carnot efficiency is only achieved for quasi-static heat engines (see Def. \ref{def:quasi static}), meaning in the limit where $T_f \gtrsim T_\cold$.
-This is proven in Section \ref{upper bound carnot eff}. \end{itemize}
+Then we find that: \begin{itemize} \item [(1)] The maximum achievable efficiency is still the Carnot efficiency.
+This is proven in Section \ref{upper bound carnot eff}. \item [(2)] However, in the case of quasi-static heat engines, the Carnot efficiency \emph{cannot} be achieved for all cold bath Hamiltonians. \textbf{This is our main result, which is stated in Theorem \ref{th:EfficiencyRandomEnergyGaps}, found in Section \ref{subsub:main}.} The results in Section \ref{subsect:LBeff} and \ref{subsect:solvinginfimum} are more technical proofs, that pave the way for deriving this main result. \end{itemize}